-The event is targeted at those with an interest in horse racing, sport, music and leisure, but is open to all with an appreciation for quality entertainment.
+The event is targeted at a family friendly demographic, with an interest in Australian Rock, music genre, but is open to all with an appreciation for quality entertainment.
 The event offers the perfect opportunity to socialise with friends and family in a unique, country environment close to home.
+The headliner act, along with the two support acts, are all but confirmed and are household names, acclaimed throughout the industry.

 Fernhill Estate has staged multiple events in accordance with its commitment to staging safe entertainment events which minimize the impact of the event on the surrounding residential precinct.
-Last year's Picnic Race Day was testimonial to this commitment.
-In fact this event has been recommended for a NSW Tourism Award and we will be submitting an application for these Awards as we believe our submission supports and emphasises not only Fernhill's but also Penrith City Council's focus and commitment to bring business and tourism to the region.
+The 2013 & 2014's Picnic Race Day was testimonial to this commitment.
+We believe our submission supports and emphasises not only Fernhill's but also Penrith City Council's focus and commitment to bring business and quality tourism to the region.

-Fernhill Estate will apply the necessary resources to achieve the right outcomes for the 2014 Picnic Race Day event including environmental and heritage sensitivities, risk, noise, traffic and crowd management.
+Fernhill Estate will apply the necessary resources to achieve the right outcomes for the 2017 Concert, including environmental and heritage sensitivities, risk, noise, traffic and crowd management.

 Fernhill Estate is located at 1041 - 1117 Mulgoa Road, Mulgoa.
 There are two entry points to the property from Mulgoa Road, being the main entrance and the Hayshed / service entrance.
-For this event, a one way traffic system will be in place with all vehicles entering via the main entrance and departing via the Hayshed / service entrance (see Traffic Management Plan for further details).
-This one way system has worked very effectivey for two previous large public events at Fernhill, namely ToughMudder and the Picnic Race Day in 2013.
+For this event, a one way traffic system will be in place with all private vehicles entering via the main entrance and departing via the Hayshed / service entrance (see Traffic Management Plan for further details).
+This one way system has worked very effectively for three previous large public events at Fernhill, namely ToughMudder and the Picnic Race Day in 2013 & 2014.